pinax-network/supported-networks/README.md

 Test your changes by running `bun test` to ensure that your changes are correct.

-## How to add a new chain?
+## How to add a new network?

-Add the chain definition to the `./_data/chains/` directory.
+Add the chain definition to the `./_data/networks/` directory.

 ```json
 {